Mithlonde/Hunter/README.md

 In essence, it eliminates the need for manually typing all commands, downloading, uploading, deleting, etc. This allows me to simply let the tool run while you focus on other tasks, saving a significant amount of time.
 It also makes the process of report writing way easier due to the color rich logging of commands and output.

 **IMPORTANT NOTE**: This tool is still under construction, so updates will be added in the future to make it more streamlined.
 Currently the linHunter binary only accepts file transfer over HTTP.
+Additionally, winHunter prints the commands it should be executing for the uploader function correctly, but it doesn't execute them.
+For now, you can simply copy/paste the commands it prints for you.

 **linHunter PoC example screenshot**:
 ![image](https://github.com/Mithlonde/Hunter/assets/88001670/8aed7c19-fd78-4055-a53d-20cc78611303)